Employee Benefits for Grocery Stores Employees

 Employee Assistance Program

-If you face a personal emergency, take advantage of the employee assistance program.
-It can pay a personal bill or provide other assistance.
+If you face a personal emergency, take advantage of the employee assistance program; it can pay a personal bill or provide other short-term help.

-Some companies also offer assistance with child or elder care.
-You may also receive free or discounted legal consultations and financial planning.
+Some companies also offer assistance with child or elder care, free or discounted legal consultations, and financial planning resources.

 Time Off